facileManager/facileManager-docs/docs/modules/fmDNS/getting-started/records.md

     If the corresponding reverse zone does not already exist, it can be [automatically created](../../../admin/settings.md#create-reverse-zones-automatically) during the record validation process.

 ## Append Domain
-When adding certain records (such as CNAME, MX, SRV, SOA, NS, etc.), you have the option append the domain to the record.
+When adding certain records (such as `CNAME`, `MX`, `SRV`, `SOA`, `NS`, etc.), you have the option append the domain to the record.
 This means fmDNS will automatically add the domain to the record so you don't have to give the fully qualified domain name in the record value. fmDNS will attempt to auto-detect whether or not the domain should be appended if no choice is made at the time of record creation.

 ![Automatically append domain during input](../../../images/modules/fmDNS/RecordAppendInput.png)